Search

 Sixth Grade French Class Gets Poetic

 After studying a poem by a Francophone author, it was time for sixth grade French students to create their own poems in different styles.
-The poems were then posted to a Padlet board for all to enjoy.
-Their “faux-acrostiche” display the letters of their name included in a word that represent their interests or who they are.
+Their “faux-acrostiche” displays the letters of their name included in a word that represents their interests or who they are.
 For their diamond poems, they had to choose two opposite words and characterize them using nouns, adjectives, and verbs.
-Language class is driven by communication and the ability to be understood by one’s peers.
+Language class is driven by the ability to communicate effectively and be understood by one’s peers.
 The vocabulary used in the poems was either learned in class or researched with an online dictionary.
-In this latter case, the students had to build a glossary.
-Please visit the board and leave a compliment for their amazing work (no French needed)!
+In this latter case, the students were required to create a glossary.

 – Nathalie Pellenq, French teacher

 In kindergarten, students celebrated their literacy learning with a collaborative alphabet book!
 Each student was responsible for one letter of the alphabet.
-The kindergarteners used their knowledge of letter sounds to brainstorm words that begin with their assigned letter, which they used to illustrate their page.
+The kindergartners used their knowledge of letter sounds to brainstorm words that begin with their assigned letter, which they used to illustrate their page.
 Kindergarteners then demonstrated the work they have done throughout the year on letter formation by writing a sentence that incorporates their assigned letter multiple times.
-Feel free to read the collaborative alphabet book, found here.

 – Missy Paravati, kindergarten teacher